Mandopop: Rise of Taiwanese Mandopop

 In the 1970s, Taipei began to take center stage for Mandopop while Cantopop took hold in Hong Kong.
 Contemporary commercialized Mandopop is generally recognised as beginning around 1980.
 It evolved from Taiwan's campus folk song movement of the 1970s, and drew on several previous or coexisting musical traditions in East Asia, including Shidaiqu, enka, Cantopop, and Hokkien pop.
 In 1966, the Taiwan music industry was generating US$4.7 million annually, and this had grown exponentially through the 1970s and 1980s, and by 1996, it peaked at just under US$500 million before declining.
 The success of the Taiwanese film industry also helped with the popularity of its singers.
 Taiwanese stars such as Tsai Chin, Fei Yu-ching, and Fong Fei Fei became increasingly popular, with Teresa Teng the best known.

 Teresa Teng made Mandopop a true mainstay by crossing over to mainland China after Deng Xiaoping came to power and instituted the open door policy in 1978 that allowed cultural products from Hong Kong and Taiwan to enter China.
 Teng's song became popular there despite an early ban on her songs by the PRC government for being "Bourgeois Music".
-Her "soft, sweet, often whispery and restrained" singing style in romantic songs such as "The Moon Represents My Heart" (月亮代表我的心) made a strong impact in mainland China where revolutionary songs were previously prevalent.
+Her "soft, sweet, often whispery and restrained" singing style in romantic songs such as "The Moon Represents My Heart" (月亮代表我的心; Pinyin: Yuèliàng Dàibiǎo Wǒde Xīn) made a strong impact in mainland China where revolutionary songs were previously prevalent.
 A common expression then was "By day, Deng Xiaoping rules China.
 But by night, Deng Lijun (Teresa Teng) rules".
 The ban on Teng was lifted in 1986 and songs from Hong Kong and Taiwan, called gangtai music, became more popular within mainland China.